kekse1/github-markdown.php/README.md

 ## TODO
 I'm going to integrate a function so PHP will directly output the HTML code, but that's not _that_ important (for now).

-Additionally I'll setup an extra config file (for user and token).

 ## Copyright and License
 The Copyright is [(c) Sebastian Kucharczyk](COPYRIGHT.txt),